San Bernardino Symphony receives largest gift in its history

 In its most compelling sign of resurgence since beginning to emerge from the COVID pandemic, the San Bernardino Symphony Orchestra has received the largest gift in its history: $2 million.

-The donation, by a local family wishing to remain anonymous, places the funds directly into the orchestra’s endowment.
+The donation, from the Paramo family, places the funds directly into the orchestra’s endowment.

 “We were overwhelmed with the generosity of this donation,” said orchestra board president Dean McVay, adding “a gift like this will make it possible for us to positively impact more people than ever before.”

-Along with its 92-year history of orchestral music-making, the Symphony is known for its collaborations with local schools and community organizations to ensure ready access to the arts, especially for local students and their families.
-They regularly perform free annual concerts for over 3,000 Inland Empire students and even during COVID, they were able to provide a full digital concert to the entire San Bernardino City Unified School District.
+Along with its 93-year history of orchestral music-making, the Symphony is known for its collaborations with local schools and community organizations to ensure ready access to the arts, especially for local students and their families.
+They regularly perform free annual concerts for over 3,000 Inland Empire students.
+Even during the COVID shutdown, they were able to provide a full digital concert to the entire San Bernardino City Unified School District.

 The $2 million boost to the endowment is exactly the scale of gift the orchestra has long sought as the cornerstone of a new endowment campaign.
 An endowment is money kept in perpetuity, kicking off investment income each year used to offset operating costs.